-- 39.(1) Subject to subsection (2), a security granted by the First Nation must be signed by a councillor designated by the Council and by either the Director of Operations or the Chief Financial Officer. - (2) A security granted by the First Nation in respect of local revenues must be signed by a councillor designated by the Council and by the Local Improvement Fee Administrator.
+39.(1) Subject to subsection (2), a security granted by the First Nation must be signed by a councillor designated by the Council and by either the Chief Administrative Officer or the Chief Financial Officer.

+(2) A security granted by the First Nation in respect of local revenues must be signed by a councillor designated by the Council and by the Surveyor of Taxes.